matiboy/totp-generator/README.md

 ### 📋 Other Considerations

 * The layout will adapt to the number of secrets, up to 20 entries.
 * Secrets file will be automatically reloaded if modified.

 ---

 ## 🌐 HTTP API

-When run with the `--bind` option, the program exposes a minimal HTTP API.
+When run with the `interface` command and a bind address, the program exposes a minimal HTTP API.

 ### `GET /list`